atreyasha/spp-explainability/docs/develop.md

             5.  be very clear on what is directly taken from another study versus what is paraphrased

-            6.  definition/remark structure might need to be revised to something more narrative-suited

-            7.  think about providing an additional definition for
+            6.  think about providing an additional definition for
                 \"understandability\"

-            8.  consider quoting all definitions to further imply that they are exactly taken from other studies
+            7.  consider quoting all definitions to further imply that they are exactly taken from other studies

-            9.  add a Kleene-star operator mention to remark 9.4
+            8.  add a Kleene-star operator mention to remark 9.4

-            10. include a section on risks on large NLP models and why explainability is necessary with different study
+            9.  include a section on risks on large NLP models and why explainability is necessary with different study

-            11. if possible, try to reduce references to Arrieta et al.
+            10. if possible, try to reduce references to Arrieta et al.
                 2020 to reduce perceived over-dependence

-            12. revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines
+            11. revisit sopa explainability evaluation with three guidelines to check if it makes sense after having evaluated sopa++ with the same guidelines

-            13. look into antecedent/proxy names and if these can be improved
+            12. look into antecedent/proxy names and if these can be improved

-            14. return to this chapter to add/remove content based on requirements of later chapters
+            13. return to this chapter to add/remove content based on requirements of later chapters

         3. Bibliography

-            1.  change FMTOD citation to NAACL, look for journal/conference alternative citations for current papers
+            1.  look for journal/conference alternative citations for current papers

             2.  improve capitalization with braces in bibtex file

-            3.  if possible, try to find non-arxiv citations for papers
+            3.  if possible, try to find non-arxiv citations for papers -\> look for alternative citations in ACL or other conferences instead of arxiv papers

             4.  remove red link color in table of contents

             5.  fine-tune citation color to be consistent with other colors

+        4. Methodologies

+            1.  think about adding new table with percentage of each data class in FMTOD -\> would highlight the imbalance a bit better

+            2.  consider respelling \"preprocessing\" as
+                \"pre-processing\" if necessary

+            3.  consider redoing FMTOD table with relative frequencies

+            4.  consider reporting token length statistics in a table or with a figure

+            5.  use same terminology between intent detection and intent classification

+            6.  think of how to better present accuracies from other studies for FMTOD, perhaps with a table in the results section

+        5. Appendix

+            1.  consider adding separate table in appendix for examples of FMTOD data instances by class

+            2.  add more information to appendices and link them in the appropriate text portions

-        4. Manuscript admin
+        6. Manuscript admin

             1.  read manuscript and ensure there is an easily followable narrative for someone who is a non-expert -\> can be